Chijindu7/docs/content/get-started/start-your-journey/setting-up-your-profile.md

 ### Adding a bio

-1. On your profile page, under your profile picture, click **Edit profile**.
+1. click **Edit profile** under your profile picture on your profile page.
 1. Under "Bio", write one or two sentences about yourself, such as who you are and what you do.

    {% note %}